8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

     - genetic legacy.
 4. Character over personality.
 5. Simplicity
+6. The values from The Manifesto for Agile Software Development; replacing the word “software” with “solutions.”

 ### Principles

 1. There's no such thing as intrinsic value, only perceived value.
-2. Scarcity alone doesn't make something more valuable.
+2. Scarcity alone doesn't make something valuable.
-3. Intent and impact are not mutually inclusive or exclusive.
+3. Intent and impact are neither mutually inclusive nor exclusive.
 4. Your mind is for having ideas, not storing them (David Allen).
 5. If you want to go fast, go alone.
-If you want to go far, go together.
+If you want to go far, go together (African proverb).
 6. You never know, for sure, how you’ll respond to a situation until you’re in that situation and you can prepare yourself for a variety of situations.
 7. Negatively criticizing something is not the same as thinking critically about the thing.
 8. Role does not dictate behavior.

 ### Practices

 1. Avoid -isms, -isms in my opinion aren't good (*Ferris Bueller's Day Off*); ageism, racism, sexism, elitism…
-2. Think win-win and meeting in the middle.
 3. Don’t bet on others to fail.
 4. Maximize the number of people supporting your progress.
 5. Extend grace and ask before assuming malicious intent.